-America's oldest sightseeing carriage company, Royal Carriages, has expanded from New Orleans into St. Tammany Parish, bringing their generations-long New Orleans carriage tour to the Northshore for sightseeing historical tours of charming Covington, Louisiana.
-Currently tours are on hiatus until November 2021.
+America's oldest sightseeing carriage company, Royal Carriages, Inc., has expanded from New Orleans into St. Tammany Parish, bringing their generations-long New Orleans mule-drawn carriage tour to the Northshore for sightseeing historical tours of charming Covington, Louisiana.

+An expert guide narrates the history of the area on your tour of Old Covington.
 Online ticket purchases are encouraged at www.NorthshoreCarriages.com.
-Adult ticket prices range from $20-$40, child tickets are $10, and children 3 and under are admitted free.
+Tickets are $30 for adults, $15 for children 4-12, and free for age 3 and under.
 Rides depart from the Marsolan Feed and Seed Store in Covington, Louisiana, right next to the area’s Trailhead Museum.

 Founded in 1941 by Clem and Violet Lauga, Royal Carriages began with only one horse and carriage.
 Through the years, and with the Lauga family at the helm, the company has grown into a full-service carriage company with 45 employees in the heart of New Orleans.
 The company prides itself on the care it gives to its animals, with each mule receiving months of annual vacation on one of the company’s two farms in Covington, Louisiana and Poplarville, Mississippi.
 For more information, go to neworleanscarriages.com or Facebook, Instagram, Twitter, YouTube and TripAdvisor.